-9.5.3.
+8.5.3.
 Digestion of lipids

 Lipids (fats) consist of triglycerides, phospholipids, cholesterol and small quantities of other substances.
 Lipids are necessary for the formation of cell membranes and for many functions within cells.
 Like carbohydrates, they can provide energy.
-Most ingested fats are neutral fats called triglycerides, consisting of a glycerol nucleus attached to the ends of three fatty-acid side chains (Figure 7.7).
-Phospholipids are composed of only two fatty acids, attached to a hydrophilic phosphate "head group".89 Cholesterol is not a fat but has chemical properties similar to those of fatty acids and is digested similarly.
+Most ingested fats are neutral fats called triglycerides, consisting of a glycerol nucleus attached to the ends of three fatty-acid side chains.
+Phospholipids are composed of only two fatty acids, attached to a hydrophilic phosphate "head group".82 Cholesterol is not a fat but has chemical properties similar to those of fatty acids and is digested similarly.

-Fat digestion occurs mainly in the small intestine.90 The problem is that fats are not soluble in water.
+Fat digestion occurs mainly in the small intestine.83 The problem is that fats are not soluble in water.
 The hydrophobic fat globules are relatively large and must be broken up by emulsification before they can be effectively acted upon by enzymes.
 First, fat is mixed with bile (bile salts and, especially, lecithin) with polar and non-polar parts.
 The non-polar parts attach to the fats, leaving their hydrophilic polar parts pointing outwards.
 When they are agitated, they break up to form an emulsion, a mixture of one normally non-miscible liquid in another (like well-stirred vinaigrette salad dressing, or detergent in dish water).
-The smaller units of the fat present a much greater surface area than before and so can be attacked by water-soluble pancreatic lipase and split into free fatty acids (FFAs) and monoglycerides (glycerol linked to a fatty acid by an ester bond).
+The smaller units of the fat present a much greater surface area than before and so can be attacked by water-soluble pancreatic lipase and split into free fatty acids (FFAs) and monoglycerides (the glycerol and the attached miodle fatty acid).